Commonwealth realm: Republican referendums

 Six Commonwealth realms and dominions held referendums to consider whether they should become republics.
 As of January 2020, of the eight held, three were successful: in Ghana, in South Africa and the second referendum in Gambia.
-Referendums that rejected the proposal were held in Australia, twice in Tuvalu, and in Saint Vincent and the Grenadines.
+Referendums that rejected the proposal were held in Australia, in Tuvalu, and in Saint Vincent and the Grenadines.
 Interest in holding a second referendum was expressed in Australia in 2010.

 During the 2020 Jamaican general election, the People's National Party promised to hold a referendum on becoming a republic within 18 months if it won the election and polls suggested that 55 per cent of Jamaicans desired the country become a republic.
 The ruling Jamaica Labour Party, which had in 2016 promised a referendum it did not deliver, was re-elected.

 Barbados, which had been a Commonwealth realm for 55 years since it gained independence in 1966, became a republic by vote of Parliament in October 2021, effective on 30 November 2021.
 Some Barbadians criticised the government's decision not to hold a referendum on the issue as being undemocratic.

 In 2022, following the death of Elizabeth II and the accession of Charles III, the governments of Jamaica, The Bahamas, and Antigua and Barbuda announced their intentions to hold referendums.